ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 ## Tools

-General mixins, silent extensible classes, functions, media queries and animations that are used in lower layers of the SCSS find their place on the Tools layer.
+General mixins, silent extensible classes, functions, media queries and animations that are used in multiple locations on lower layers find their place on the Tools layer.

-They provide uniform definitions for common concepts and problems, and thus foster visual homogenity in the system.
+They provide uniform definitions for common concepts, patterns and problems, and thus foster visual homogenity in the system.
 They substantiate variables from the Settings into more concrete concepts.

 Past layouts and HTML templates heavily rely on CSS utility classes like "ilCenter" or "smallred" for some formatting.
 These kinds of CSS utility classes are now deprecated.